shaynekilleen/protoc-gen-persist/docs/index.md

 }
 ```

-after hooks need to take the protobuf message, and protobuf response as parameters and
+After hooks need to take the protobuf request and response as parameters, and
-return error as a response
+return an error

-after hooks are ran on each row recieved from the database.
+After hooks run on each row received from the database.
 Unlike before hooks,
 after hooks are not guaranteed to get the pointer to the request or response message used
 in the method.
-After hooks main purpose is for their side effects.
+After hooks' main purpose is for their side effects.
 ```go
 // an after hook for the above example's method would look like this func GenericAfterHook(req *pb.Name, res *pb.ExampleTable) error {